The Construction Markup Stage is based on a Layer system to give you finite control over the order overlapping objects are stacked.

-Displaying Measurement Text: To show the measurement line text, check the Display Measurements box under Selected Object Settings.
+Displaying Measurement Text: To show the measurement line text, check the Display Measurements box under Object Settings.
 To hide the measurement line text, uncheck the box.

 New Text elements may be added to Markup Layers in the 2D Viewport by using the Text Tool located under Tools in the Panel.